TheCandidStartup/TheCandidStartup.github.io/_drafts/asynchronous-unit-tests-vitest.md

 [Code Coverage]({% link _posts/2024-03-18-vitest-code-coverage.md %}) is a useful tool to validate that you're exercising all code paths in your unit tests.
 It also forces you to look at your code with fresh eyes.
 You may be missing a test case for an order of operations you hadn't considered.
 Or, you might realize that you're protecting against an impossible order of operations and you have redundant code.

-Remember, that code coverage is not a substitute for independent thought and analysis.
+Remember that code coverage is not a substitute for independent thought and analysis.
 If you haven't included a check for async interference, code coverage won't tell you that it's missing.

 # Vitest Code Coverage Weirdness